Time Swap scheme

-- South Normanton - Every Tuesday, between 10am and 12pm, South Normanton Library, The Hub
+- South Normanton - every Tuesday, between 10am and noon at South Normanton Library, The Hub

-- Dronfield - Thursday 25 May, between 11am and 12pm, Dronfield Library
+- Dronfield - Thursday 29 June 2017, between 11am and noon at Dronfield Library

-- Long Eaton - Thursday 25 May, between 1pm and 2pm, Long Eaton Library
+- Long Eaton - Thursday 20 July 2017, between 1pm and 2pm at Long Eaton Library

 Example of a successful time swap